hookdeck/xata-per-user-db/tutorial/README.md

 - **Healthcare Systems**: Per-user databases can securely store sensitive patient data, ensuring compliance with privacy regulations like HIPAA.
 This approach allows for personalized care and easy retrieval of patient records.

 - **Financial Services**: Online banking and fintech platforms can benefit from per-user databases by securely managing individual financial data.
 This setup enhances security and simplifies the process of auditing and compliance

-- **E-commerce Platforms**: Each customer can have a separate database to manage their order history, preferences, and personal information.
-This helps in providing personalized shopping experiences and targeted marketing.

 - **Social Media Applications**: Per-user databases can handle vast amounts of unstructured data, such as posts and interactions, while maintaining user privacy and providing personalized content feeds.